How to start a voice over career in 2022: a definitive guide

 Put your purse (or wallet) away

 As a freelancer working in voiceover, remember you are your own ‘Head of Finance’.
 So don’t be tempted to simply spend money on courses, coaches, equipment, subscriptions or anything until you feel ready.
 And yes I include my stuff in that.
 Like a passive gym membership, there is simply no point in becoming a member of any organization unless you are prepared to get as much out of that investment as possible.
 The same goes for voiceover coaches.
 Of course, any business requires investment but the biggest investment you will ever make is your time.
 Besides, as you can see from my free voiceover programme, the script library, the podcast and more, lots of my guidance is freely available.
 If you want to take your career to the next level and become a full member we are not going to stop you….but do have a word with your ‘Head of Finance’ first!
+Check out our selection of regular Voice Over Events!

 What qualifications do you need to become a voice actor?

 None.
 Yes that is the simple answer.
 It’s more about what skills you need.
 What skills do you already have and what do you need to develop?
+A successful voice acting career takes dedication in all three of these areas:

 It’s a process of identifying your strengths and weaknesses.